ShopnilIsCoding/Jobnest-Client/README.md

 Key rules and requirements:
 - **Visually Appealing Design**: Focused on color contrast, proper alignment, and customizing component styling for a unique look.
 - **Responsive Design**: Made the website accessible on all devices - mobile, tablet, and desktop.
-- **Persistent Navbar and Footer**: Keeped the navbar and footer visible on all pages except the 404 page, providing meaningful navigation and contact information.
+- **Persistent Navbar and Footer**: Keeping the navbar and footer visible on all pages except the 404 page, providing meaningful navigation and contact information.
 - **Login & Registration Systems**: Implemented error handling and user-friendly forms for seamless user authentication.
 - **JWT Implementation**: Secured certain routes with JSON Web Token (JWT) authentication to ensure user access control.
 - **Job Listings**: Displayed job listings categorized by type, with detailed information and interactive features such as view details and apply buttons.